mikenakis/Public/testana/README.md

-# mikenakis-testana
+# Testana

-#### A command-line utility for running only those tests that actually need to run.
+#### A command-line utility for running tests by order of dependency and for only running tests that actually need to run.

 <p align="center">
 <img title="mikenakis-testana logo" src="mikenakis-testana.svg" width="256"/><br/>